If I had a dollar for every time a client sat in front of me and asked for help with stress management I’d be on my way to being a very rich woman.

 Long-term stress management strategies involve designing a pattern of dietary and lifestyle changes that are incorporated as small changes over time.

-21 Day Hero’s 12-Week Habit Upgrade Program is a perfect example of how to put these strategies into action.
+21 Day Hero’s 8-Week Morning Upgrade Program is a perfect example of how to put these strategies into action.

 BEST HABITS FOR STRESS MANAGEMENT